A Film by Basia + Leonard Myszynski

 Helena Modjeska was born in Krakow, Poland, on October 12, 1840.
 She received her only formal education while attending the convent run by the Order of the Presentation Sisters.
 She was seduced at a young age by one of the family guardians,

 son Rudolf, and returned to Krakow.
 While engaged in the Krakow theatre, she met the Polish nobleman, Karol Bozenta Chlapowski.
-They married in 1868 and left for Warsaw where she became the most celebrated actress of the Polish national theatre.
-Her brothers Jozef and Feliks Benda were also respected actors in Poland.
-The Chlapowski home became the center of the artistic and literary world.
-Yet, due to the political situation in Poland and its influence on her work, Helena’s life became unbearable.
+They married in 1868 and left for Warsaw where she became the most celebrated actress of the Polish

+In 1876, for personal and political reasons, Modjeska and her family emigrated to the United States with a small group of friends.
+They purchased a ranch in Anaheim, California, forming a Polish colony of intellectuals.
+The colonists knew very little about farming and the utopian experiment eventually failed.
 Modjeska returned to the stage, debuting in San Francisco with an English version of Adrienne Lecouvreur and reprising the Shakespearean roles that she had performed in Poland.
 Despite her accent and imperfect command of English, Modjeska achieved great success in her thirty-year career in the United States and abroad.

 Modjeska became known for her support of charitable causes.
 In 1893 she was invited to speak in a women's conference at the Chicago World's Fair.
 She described the hardships of Polish women in the Russian and Prussian-ruled parts of Poland.
 The Russian tsar banned her from traveling or performing in Russian territory.
 The bi-national star had ignited and influenced the careers of many international artists, such as Sienkiewicz and Paderewski.
 She advanced and uplifted the profession of acting for women.